Chiara Marchitelli

-Chiara Marchitelli (born 4 May 1985) is a former Italian football goalkeeper who played for Inter Milan of Serie A. She has won four league titles with SS Lazio, ASD Fiammamonza and ACF Brescia Femminile (twice).
+Chiara Marchitelli (born 4 May 1985) is an Italian former footballer who played as a goalkeeper.
+She has won four league titles with SS Lazio, ASD Fiammamonza and ACF Brescia Femminile (twice).

 International career

 Marchitelli made her senior Italy national team debut in September 2006, a 1–0 friendly win over the Republic of Ireland at Richmond Park, Dublin.
 Although she had already been a reserve goalkeeper in Italy's squad at UEFA Women's Euro 2005.

+Marchitelli was called up to the Italy squad for the UEFA Women's Euro 2017.

+Marchitelli was called up to the Italy squad for the 2019 FIFA Women's World Cup.